Explore Colorado’s stunning landscapes with self-guided audio tours of Rocky Mountain National Park and Garden of the Gods.

 - Forest Canyon Overlook - Continuing onward, you’ll arrive at the Forest Canyon Overlook, offering a view from 12,000 feet up.
 You’ll also learn about the Arapaho tribe while enjoying the scenery.

 - Lava Cliffs Overlook - Your journey continues to the Lava Cliffs Overlook.
-Although “lava” might not be the first thought when considering the Rocky Mountains, these 28 million-year-old cliffs will certainly change that perception!
+Although “lava” might not be the first thought when considering the Rocky Mountains, these 28-million-year-old cliffs will certainly change that perception!

 - Gore Range Overlook - Next, you’ll visit the Gore Range Overlook.
 This intriguingly named range is known for its deep red hue at certain times of the day, and you might just witness that striking sight during your visit!